Our content is reader supported, which means when you buy from links you click on, we may earn a commission.

 It can also help teachers with the most rewarding and challenging task of molding young minds into thinking machines.
 Sometimes, this means having to move at distinctly different learning paces within a classroom.
 All the while not calling attention to those students who need extra encouragement.

 This particular software design is built on the idea that not every student will understand every concept at the same time.
 To address this fact, it uses real-time technology.
 This technology assists students with exercises in practice, assessment, comprehension, and remedial lessons in subjects as needed.
 When remediation is needed, ScootPad assesses and assists students with tailored knowledge so they can move progress forward with ease.
-This all happens with mastery checkpoints to make sure that concepts are fully understood and retained before moving a students onto their next lesson.
+This all happens with mastery checkpoints to make sure that concepts are fully understood and retained before moving students on to their next lesson.

 5. DreamBox Covers K-8 Education